ubc-library-rc/gephi-palladio/content/05_Gephi_hands_on_activity.md

 ## **download a network file**

-- Download this file
+- Download the .gefx file

--You should find the file miserables.gexf in it.
+- You should find the file miserables.gexf in it.

--Save it in a folder you will remember (or create a folder specially for this small project).
+- Save it in a folder you will remember (or create a folder specially for this small project).

 ## **description of the file / the network**